Abstract shipping containers pattern

 If you are a SysAdmin or a DevOps in your company you’ve probably heard these words more than you should have.
 I hear you, been there.

-The thing is that it can be really difficult to maintain the same environment throughout all the developer’s machines, the more specialized, the more specific the setup required, and every single developer has his perks and preferences regarding how to configure their own working environments.
-Don’t get me wrong, they totally should, but there comes a time when you have to unite everything and get it into production, that’s when the nightmare fun begins.
+The thing is that it can be really difficult to maintain the same environment throughout all the developers’ machines — the more specialized the setup, the more specific the requirements, and every single developer has their perks and preferences regarding how to configure their own working environments.
+Don’t get me wrong, they totally should — but there comes a time when you have to unite everything and get it into production, that’s when the nightmare fun begins.

 Over the last couple of years one of the tools that has gained huge popularity and momentum is Docker, which in their own words is: